 Though these places are located at two opposite poles from Kathmandu but share the same love for sweets.

-Pawan Misthan Bhandar is a vegetarian restaurant in Bhairahawa that is quite popular for peda they sell.
+Pawan Misthan Bhandar is a vegetarian restaurant in Bhairahawa that is quite popular for the peda they sell.
 People purchase kilos of pedas when they are in Bhairahawa as the peda here is unique in taste.

-These mouth-watering pedas are slightly bigger in size than usual peda and have a sweet taste.
+These mouth-watering pedas are slightly bigger in size than the usual peda and have a sweet taste.
 People with a sweet tooth would definitely love the pedas of Bhairahawa and Barmajhiya.

 16) Solukhumbu – Sherpa Stew

 Another ethnic dish with a strong taste is Sherpa stew.
 It is a traditional dish of the Sherpa community.
-This ethnic food of Sherpa people will be amazing to try in the Himalayan region where it’s cold.
+This ethnic food of the Sherpa people will be amazing to try in the Himalayan region where it’s cold.